szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Aura of Flaming Death increase fire resistance instead of setting it to 90% (515)

-Sel- explanatory.
+Self-explanatory.
 This will also prevent some nonsense like creatures immune to fire suddenly becoming no longer immune.
 If they cast it, such as fiends.

 ### Make Holy and Unholy Word more generally effective (539)